 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-What is a Flat White Coffee?
+What is Flat White Coffee?

 What Makes a Starbucks Flat White Extra Special?

 There’s something warm and cozy about this classic coffee drink.
-It’s reminiscent a chilly night with a fire going being wrapped in a blanket.
-It gives you a case of the warm fuzzies and makes you nostalgic for the past all at once.
-If that’s what you’re looking for in a coffee drink, then flat white is your answer.
-It’s a Starbucks classic, and it’s made up of only two key ingredients.
-But don’t let the two ingredients for you, it packs a punch.
+It’s reminiscent of a chilly night with a fire and snuggling inside a blanket.
+It gives you a case of the warm fuzzies and makes you nostalgic for the past.
+If you order one from there, often they come with a latte art dot on the top of the beverage that is made up of a delicious creamy micro-foam of the milk of your choice.

 What is the secret?
 It’s all about the equipment!

 If you don’t have an espresso machine, making extra strong coffee won’t quite cut it.
 You are going to need to push steam through your coffee maker.
 I love the inexpensive Bialetti Moka Pot.
 For under 40 bucks, you can make espresso at home, just like the Italians.

 The Mr. Coffee Espresso System with Milk Frother is a relatively inexpensive and dependable espresso maker.

 You can also try espresso powder such as Medaglia D’Oro Instant Espresso.

 Espresso is different because the water goes through the coffee as steam, not just as a drip.
 The steam pushing through the coffee gives it its signature espresso taste.
 I think a super-strong regular coffee is ok for lattes, but if you want this distinctive espresso flavor, you need to step up your toolkit.